AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 5. In Python even though variables created within a function are local, there are still situations where you can modify data outside the scope with a local variable.
 Explain this anomaly and relate it to both mutability and pass by reference.

-Martina : Because when mutable objects(lists and dictionatries) are modified with functions, the chanes are made outside the functions because of pass by object reference system in Python.
+Martina : Because when mutable objects(lists and dictionaries) are modified with functions, the changes are made outside the functions because of pass by object reference system in Python.
 Even when variables are local, they still refer to the same mutable object, and this means that modifications that are done inside function will last after the function ends.

 6. List two benefits of modular coding approaches.
 How do these benefits assist in the development of medium-sized applications?
-Martina : Improved Code Readability and Maintenance, Better Reusability and Testing.
+Martina : Improved Code Readability and Maintenance, Better Re-usability and Testing.
-This will hel developers to quickly understand, find and change needed parts of the code without going through coplicated and unorganised code, waisting time.It also supports easier debugging and small improvements.
+This will hel developers to quickly understand, find and change needed parts of the code without going through complicated and unorganised code, waisting time.It also supports easier debugging and small improvements.

 ### Submission